Jeanne Douste: Biography

 In 1879, the Douste sisters were introduced to Colonel James Henry Mapleson, who at once entered into an engagement with them for a tour in the United States; and at Boston, the girls created quite a furor.
 The ladies of that city, in honour of the young pianists, formed themselves into a musical society, under the name of the "Douste Club," no fewer than 90 being enrolled, all possessing musical abilities, and meeting weekly for the performance of high-class music.
 The found success throughout this tour in the US.
 The sisters Douste paid a second visit to the US in 1886, playing at New York City, Philadelphia, Boston, and the other principal cities, giving 52 recitals.
 While in America they formed the acquaintance of Henry Wadsworth Longfellow.
 The poet received them several times at his home, and made frequent commendations of their ability in his memoirs.

 In 1877, while staying at Baden-Baden, Jeanne met the Emperor of Brazil, and it was the custom for her to play to him from six to eight o'clock every evening; and on her departure, His Majesty presented her with a handsome bracelet set with diamonds, together with his photograph.

 In 1888, Douste visited Brussels, where she played at the Exhibition and at the Cercle artistique de Luxembourg.
 She subsequently proceeded to Ostend, and at a concert there, Moritz Moszkowski being present, she played this master's "Serenade," at which the composer and pianist were the recipients of an ovation.
 From Ostend, she went to Baden-Baden, making occasional visits to the Villa Guaita, where she met the Princess of Baden-Baden.

 In Paris, Douste formed a friendship with nearly all the musical celebrities of the time.
 Stephen Heller became fond of Douste, and her family spent many hours each week with this musician.

 In the early part of 1889, Douste again performed in Brussels.
 She was invited several times to play at the Palace, and in recognition of her abilities, she received the appointment of Court pianist to H.R.H. the Countess of Flanders.

+She married vocalist Edouard Garceau in 1901.

+She died at her home on 12 July 1968.